zama-ai/concrete-ml/docs/getting-started/concepts.md

    - A private encryption key to encrypt/decrypt their data and results
    - A public evaluation key for the model's FHE evaluation on the server.

+1. **Ciphertext formats** The server-side application can be configured to accept different types of ciphertexts from the client, depending on the type of application.
+See [Ciphertext formats](#ciphertext-formats) for more details.

 You can find an example of the model deployment workflow [here](../advanced_examples/ClientServer.ipynb).

 ## Cryptography concepts